 Gone are the days of lying on the couch and napping when your new baby naps.
 Now there’s another tiny human (or maybe even several tiny humans!) that all need your attention at the same time - so how do you juggle this?

 Every family is different, just as every child is different, but we have put together some tips to help make it easier to keep everybody happy and content – including you, Mama!

-Newborn babies really don’t need too much in the grand scheme of things.
+Keep it simple Newborn babies really don’t need too much in the grand scheme of things.
 They need somewhere to sleep, something to eat, somewhere safe to lie on, and of course lots and lots of love.

 If you keep those basics covered, you’ll find that you get into a groove with your new member of the family.
 We recommend keeping your favourite baby essentials like swaddles, nappies, wipes or bottles close by, so that you’re ready to go with whatever need strikes - whether that be hunger, tiredness or cuddle time.

-One of the most challenging aspects of having a newborn and other siblings is keeping everybody happy at the same time.
+Set up Activities One of the most challenging aspects of having a newborn and other siblings is keeping everybody happy at the same time.

 It’s always a little bit easier once your baby is asleep, because you can spend quality time with your other children – however, what happens when everybody is needing your attention simultaneously?

 Some days, babies don’t sleep on cue, or toddlers feed off the energy in the room and become that little bit more demanding when your hands are already full.
 Our best advice is to have an activity box ready to whip out for those challenging situations as they arise.
 You can adjust what’s inside these activity boxes, depending on the age of your children.

 For toddlers, it might be playdoh tub, a new toy or a colouring book.
 For older children, it might be some activity books to work through, or even a puzzle or a new game they haven’t played with before that they can do independently.